alanpich/grideditor/README.md

 ```

 ### Resource Grouping `grouping`
-Group resources by value of a specific field
+Group resources by value of a specific field.
+Specified field must be listed in either the `fields` or `tvs` arrays.
 ```javascript
 {
   /* ... */